kfru5515/cse15l-lab-reports-fa22/LAB3.md

 A17181983 <br>
 ---
 ### PART 1 - Bugs

-<br> # A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
+ A failure-inducing input for the buggy program, as a JUnit test and any associated code (write it as a code block in Markdown)
 ```

 # code block (Error Input)